 CARE OVER DETAIL RENDERS SIMPLICITY BEAUTIFUL

-Erika Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
-She has been creating award winning glass designs for Orrefors since 1982, where she has specialized in stemware and products to enhance the meal experience as well as unique art pieces.
+Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
+She has been creating award winning glass designs for Orrefors since 1982, where she has specialized in stemware and products to enhance the meal experience.
 Among her well known and popular designs are design classic Intermezzo, wine glass series Merlot and connoisseur wine glass Difference.
-Among her recent designs are stemware More and beer glasses Beer.
-New introduction in 2017 was the handmade wine glass series Metropol and in 2018 the stemware line Zephyr.
+Among her recent designs are stemware More and beer glasses Beer, as well as the handmade wine glass series Metropol and Zephyr.

 In 2010, she was awarded by H. M. The King of Sweden with the Prince Eugen Medal for outstanding artistic achievement.
 In 2014, she was awarded the S: t Erik’s medal by the City of Stockholm.